ManDay/gboard/README.txt

 Until then, a small list of rather trivial things remains to be done on GBoard's currently available keyboard, namely:

-* Add a preferences dialog for editing the associated GSettings.
-In particular the Docking-Configuration needs a bit of attention.

 * Improve the X11-Emitter to keep track of pressed modifier keys (internally), so that it will be able to emit any keysym irrespective of the currently pressed modifiers.

-* Add a context menu to the status icon, providing quick access to important features, such as terminating GBoard or showing the preferences dialog.

-* Link transparency of the window to the associated GSetting.

 * Optional: Add Wayland emitter.